 Another opportunity to get a jump start on your rainy day fund is with your tax refund.
 Using TurboTax, we were able to make sure we were getting all the tax deductions and credits we qualified for.
-We then set up a big chunk of change to go towards savings (and put aside a small amount to go towards fun things as well).
+We then set up a big chunk of change to go towards savings (and put aside a small amount to go towards fun things too).

 Dump Your Debt Faster

 If you have student loan debt, you may even want to consider refinancing your loans or building a plan with hard deadlines and goals so that you can chip away at your debt throughout the year.
-One popular method for getting out of debt is the debt snowball — it can give you the psychological wins to help you stay motivated during your debt free journey.
+One popular method for getting out of debt is the debt snowball — it can give you the psychological wins to help you stay motivated during your debt-free journey.

 Make Giving a Core Part of Your Budget